bridgetownrb/hash_with_dot_access/README.md

 # Hash with Dot Access

-Rails' ActiveSupport gem provides `HashWithIndifferentAccess` which allows you to access hash keys with either strings or symbols.
-This gem provides `HashWithDotAccess` which subclasses `HashWithIndifferentAccess` and allows you to access or set those keys using dot access (aka methods).
+This gem provides a Ruby `Hash` subclass which lets you access hash values with either string or symbol keys, as well as via methods (aka dot access).
 It utilizes `method_missing` to access key data if available, and you can also set data using `keyname=`.
+Our goal is on providing good performance and if anything offering a _subset_ of standard Hash functionality (it's a non-goal to add all-new Hash-related functionality to this class).

+Performance is improved over long-running processes (such as the build process of the [Bridgetown](https://www.bridgetownrb.com) framework) by automatically defining accessors on the class so that `method_missing` is only called once per key/accessor pair.

 ## Example